Salt's Inventory Update

 Registration

-Client and server registration are separate.
-This is intentional: a client-only definition can describe how a menu should look, while server registration decides whether that menu is safe for Salt to capture as a live desktop session.
+Client registration describes how a menu looks.
+Server registration decides whether Salt may capture that menu as a live desktop session.

 SaltsInventoryDesktopApi.registerClientWindowPredicate(